 From time-to-time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor or UPMIFA requires the Foundation to retain as a fund of perpetual duration.
-Deficiencies of this nature were \$8,826 as of August 31, 2019.
-These deficiencies resulted from unfavorable market fluctuations that occurred shortly after the investment of new donor restricted contributions and continued appropriation for certain programs that was deemed prudent by the board of directors.
+There are no fund deficiencies as of August 31, 2019.